 On optimal routes in normal speed, one wing sail could reduce fuel consumption from main engine with 7-10 %.
 This means a saving of approx. 675,000 liters of diesel per year, which corresponds to approx. 1920 tonnes of CO2 per year.

 The whole Oceanbird concept, including special designed hull, wing sails and speed/route recommendations, will reduce even more.

 “We are proud over this design, which have the potential to revolutionize the shipping industry”, says Niclas Dahl, Managing Director at Oceanbird.

 Reduced payback time

 Another dimension of sustainability is financial.
 If we develop a product that drastically reduces emissions from shipping, but shipowners can’t justify the purchase, then we have not made an environmentally friendly product.
 Therefore, it was important to also reduce the payback time for the ship owners.

 “For vessel owners who needs to comply with new emission legislation, for example CII, this solution can’t come soon enough.
 Not only we, but everyone in shipping, have a sense of urgency.
 This is a huge step closer in making the Oceanbird concept a reality,” says Niclas Dahl.

 Oceanbird is evaluating different suppliers and will place an order for the first wing sail during the second half of 2022.
-Prototype testing will take place under 2023.
+Prototype testing will take place under 2023 and 2024.
 Meanwhile, Oceanbird is investigating solutions for placing wing sails on existing vessels in several shipping segments.